Frequently Asked Questions

 Length of Therapy Therapy is a process and the time it takes to feel better depends on the person and situation.
 Everyone is different.
 For those whose issues have been going on for years, have a history of childhood trauma, and these have greatly impacted their quality of life and their relationships, the process will take longer.
 Typically, we will start with weekly sessions.
 Generally it can take 10-12 sessions for clients to start to notice improvements in their life and the benefits of our work together.
 For some, once everything is stabilized (you are consistently using skills learned in our therapy sessions to address challenges in your life), we can transition to maintenance sessions that are every couple weeks or monthly.
 Eventually, you may find that you are able to more successfully navigate your feelings and relationships, as well as handle problems that arise in life.
 At this point, we would end therapy with a session celebrating your achievements.

-Insurance I am not in-network with any insurance companies though I am able to provide you with documentation to file for out-of-network billing.
+Insurance I am not in-network with any insurance companies though I am able to provide you with documentation to file for out-of-network reimbursement.
 There are also companies including Mentaya and Thrizer (I am not affiliated with any of these and cannot guarantee their results) that file for you for a fee.

 Out-of-network benefits Sometimes PPO and POS insurance plans offer an out-of-network benefit where you can see any therapist, pay the therapist, and then be partially reimbursed.
 I can provide you with a superbill (receipt of services) that you can submit to your insurance for reimbursement.
 Please let me know at your first appointment if you plan to submit a superbill as insurance companies require a formal mental health diagnosis as part of demonstrating medical necessity for therapy.
 Contact your insurance company directly to ask about out-of-network outpatient mental health benefits.
 Some questions you can ask include: